 20% – The proportion of calls that become sales

-800 – Estimated sales from PR in first week
+800 – Estimated number of sales from PR in first week

 x $200 – Annual profit per sale of each item of product